Scariest Purchases You Could Make In Your Lifetime

 1. Buying a property

-For many, getting a home is most probably the most expensive purchase that they will ever make, so it can be daunting if something were to go wrong with it.
+For many, getting a home is probably the most expensive purchase that they will ever make, so it can be daunting if something were to go wrong with it.

 If you are aware of those issues ahead of time, you can protect yourself from costly potential pitfalls and shop with confidence.